Neffaris/EVA-DEMO/README.md

 I recommend using the "pip" package management system to install them

 If you are using Debian Linux you will need to install additional packages.
 You can use the script: "debian_requirements.txt" to install required packages

-In addition, you should put the file "test_sound.wav" into the newly created folder "eva_sounds"

 To run program use "python3/python main_core.py" command